Research into treatments for prostate cancer

 The Trapeze trial is looking at combined treatments for prostate cancer that has spread to the bones.
 It is comparing different combinations of treatment including docetaxel (Taxotere) chemotherapy, the bisphosphonate zoledronic acid (Zometa) and strontium 89 radiotherapy.

 The RIB trial was a Cancer Research UK supported trial.
 It compared treatment with the bisphosphonate ibandronate to a single dose of external radiotherapy to see which is best at controlling pain from bone secondaries.
 In 2012 the trial team reported that there was little difference between the 2 treatments.
 They found that a single dose of ibandronate can be a useful treatment for pain caused by prostate cancer that has spread to the bone.

 The Trapeze trial is looking at the bisphosphonate drug zoledronic acid (Zometa) in combination with chemotherapy and the internal radiotherapy strontium 89.
 The researchers want to find out how well these treatments work together and what the side effects are.

 You can find information about bisphosphonates for prostate cancer trials on our clinical trials database.
 Go to the advanced search and choose 'prostate cancer' from the dropdown menu of cancer types and 'bisphosphonates' from the list of treatment types.
 If you want to see all the trials, tick the boxes for closed trials and trial results.

-Cryosurgery is also called cryotherapy.
+Cryosurgery is also called cryotherapy or cryoablation.
 This is a way of getting rid of prostate cancer that is completely within the prostate.
 It uses freezing probes to kill cancerous tissue.

-The National Institute for Health and Clinical Excellence (NICE) issued guidelines in 2012 for treating prostate cancer.
+The National Institute for Health and Care Excellence (NICE) issued guidelines in 2012 for treating prostate cancer.
 These say that cryosurgery for prostate cancer appears to be safe enough for prostate cancer that has just been diagnosed, or that has come back within the prostate after treatment.
 But we don't yet have enough evidence about the long term benefit or the effects on quality of life.
 So this treatment should only be used as part of clinical trials.
-There is detailed information on cryotherapy in the prostate cancer question and answer section.
+There is detailed information about cryotherapy in the prostate cancer treatment section.

 The CROP trial is comparing hormone therapy alone to cryotherapy followed by hormone therapy for prostate cancer that has come back after radiotherapy treatment.
 Researchers want to find out if there are long term benefits to having cryotherapy and how it affects men's quality of life.
 This trial is funded by Cancer Research UK.